Working on a blog post isn’t as simple as creating content and publishing it.

 Chances are, you have a few different categories on your blog; make sure that each post is added in the relevant category.
-If you use tags, also make sure that that you add relevant ones; this usually helps you out if you use a “related posts” widget under your published content.
+If you use tags, also make sure that you add relevant ones; this usually helps you out if you use a “related posts” widget under your published content.

 ADD INTERNAL LINKS

 Adding internal links within your content introduces your readers to your archived posts.
 It also helps to increase your page views and increases the engagement by giving your readers more information on a given topic.
-Of course when doing this, only link relevant content.
+Of course when doing this, only link to relevant content.

 LABEL YOUR IMAGES USING YOUR KEYWORD